Clarky117/Readme-Generator/README.md

 ## Description

-In week 9 of the UWA coding bootcamp we have been tasked with creating a readme generator that we could use for future assignments.
-With my previous assignments, and even the group project, I have fallen into my own pattern of the type of readme I create.
-I wouldn't mind feedback whether I should use the new format we have been provided, or at this point in time with the assignments we are doing, if my current format is okay.
-I'll do whatver nets me the highest possible grade.

-## Key Points

-As stated above, when creating a new project out there in the big wide world of web developement, it is pivotal to gain skills that increase our time management.
-One such example is the ability to create a command line application that can ask you a few simple questions and then auto populate and generate you a usable file.
+Readme generator that runs on the command line, asks you a few simple questions and then auto populates and generates you a usable file.

 ## Skills Used